xiaoshe-11/SCSE1013-FCP-24251/StudentsFiles/README.md

 ## Students Own Folders

-Each Person Please Create Your Own Folder
-Here All Lab Exercise Are Required To Done Here
+Each Person Please Create Your Own Folder Inside This Folder / Directory Here All Lab Exercise Are Required To Done Here

 Here Are The Steps To Create Your Own Folder: